opensearch-project/documentation-website/_opensearch/supported-field-types/xy.md

 [`xy_point`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/xy-point/) | A point in a two-dimensional Cartesian coordinate system, specified by x and y coordinates.
 [`xy_shape`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/xy-shape/) | A shape, such as a polygon or a collection of xy points, in a two-dimensional Cartesian coordinate system.

-Currently OpenSearch supports indexing and searching Cartesian field types, but not aggregations on Cartesian field types.
+Currently, OpenSearch supports indexing and searching Cartesian field types, but not aggregations on Cartesian field types.
 If you'd like to see aggregations implemented, open a [GitHub issue](https://github.com/opensearch-project/geospatial).
 {: .note}